-Here you will find a description of which documents are necessary in order to apply for integration assistance from the responsible service provider (Landschaftsverband Rheinland).
+Here you will find an overview of the dokuments which are necessary in order to apply for integration assistance from the responsible service provider (Landschaftsverband Rheinland).
 One form of support can be a study assistance, which helps students to better organize and structure their daily study routine.

 There are regulations at RWTH Aachen University that are intended to make studying a little easier for students with disabilities or chronic illnesses.
 On the one hand, there is a “special status” of the library, which allows you, for example, to apply for increased loan periods.

 In addition, there is a “quiet room”, which is not open to the public and offers students a relaxation or learning environment.

 Here you can find orientation information about the restrooms in the RWTH buildings.

 Here you will find information about all parking areas at the RWTH.

 In this document VORSCHUB has compiled information about barrier-free living in Aachen.
 For further information and individual questions, students can contact firstname.lastname@example.org.